The Mazenod College Library

 The library homepage is a dynamic resource where students can access research resources, study guides, tutorials, reading recommendations and a broad range of resources to support their learning.
 Digital Citizenship and Safety resources for students, teachers and parents are also an important feature.

-The college has a rich culture of reading supported by collaboration between library staff and the english faculty.
-Regular reading classes for students in Years 7 to 9 provide students with opportunities to read from a broad range of literature specifically selected to appeal to the adolescent reader.
-A program of visiting authors and a Family Reading event all contribute to making reading a lifestyle at Mazenod College.
+The college has a rich culture of reading supported by collaboration between library staff and English teachers.
+Regular reading classes for students in Year 7 to Year 9 provide students with opportunities to read from a broad range of literature specifically selected to appeal to the adolescent reader.
+A program of visiting authors and an annual literature festival contribute to making reading a lifestyle at Mazenod College.
 Students are also encouraged to participate in the annual Victorian Premiers’ Reading Challenge.

 is open to all students and meets every Tuesday.
 The opportunity to share and discuss their reading enjoyment is popular with students and valuable in overcoming the lapse of interest that can accompany adolescence.
 Literature excursions and morning tea with visiting authors is a highlight for Book Club members.

 meets weekly to share knowledge and ideas about digital technology.
 Students are encouraged to support teachers in using technology in the classroom.
-They lead a range of innovation and technology lunchtime activities including Kerbal Space Program, Minecraft and Lego/Littebits electronics.
+They lead a range of innovation and technology lunchtime activities including Kerbal Space Program and robot construction.
 Other digital explorations and coding programs run as short term activities.
 Students also support policy development and digital citizenship knowledge sharing.